 – Details of the Lab exchange (your name, name of your university/institution, country, name of your host, host university/institution, host country, the title of your Lab Exchange grant application, the duration of your visit)

 – An abstract with title, describing the purpose of the visit, the work carried out during the visit, the methods learned, the main results obtained (sensitive, unpublished information may be excluded), and a graphical depiction of outcomes

 – Pictures from the stay (preferably with the applicant on one of the pictures)

-The host should confirm that she/he has approved the report.
+The host should confirm that she/he has approved the report by sending an email to the NAS Grant Committee.
 The report, or parts of the report, will be published on the NAS webpages.
 Please note that reporting is mandatory.
 NAS will request grant money to be paid back to NAS if the grant receiver does not submit a grant report that satisfies the requests in the call.

 How to apply

 Apply by sending an email to the NAS chair (email@example.com), with the application attached as a single PDF file.
 The application should contain (in the following order):